-The fellowship at the University of Chicago was begun by Daniel P. Mass, MD, who created the fellowship as an educational opportunity and a way to share the incredible clinical resources available for teaching at the University of Chicago.
-In 2009, the University of Chicago began a clinical and educational collaboration with NorthShore University Hospital, and the fellows began working with fellowship-trained hand surgeons at NSUH.
+The fellowship at The University of Chicago was begun by Daniel P. Mass, MD, who created the fellowship as an educational opportunity and a way to share the incredible clinical resources available for teaching at the University of Chicago.
+In 2009, the University of Chicago began a clinical and educational collaboration with NorthShore University Hospital (now Endeavor Health), and the fellows began working with fellowship-trained hand surgeons at NSUH.
 In 2016, Jennifer Moriatis Wolf, MD, took over the role of fellowship program director.
-The fellowship principles remain focused on education, critical thinking, experiential learning, and robust clinical experience.
-The Combined Hand and Upper Extremity Fellowship at the University of Chicago is an ACGME accredited fellowship that accepts two (2) fellows per academic year.
+She lead the fellowship for 8 years instituting a robust didactic education with fellow dedicated hand conferences.

 Faculty